 We successfully surmounted the many challenges associated with the process and analytical development of a complex molecule like Pegfilgrastim.
 Our proposed biosimilar of Pegfilgrastim underwent extensive characterization and bioanalysis to establish similarity with the reference product in terms of structure, purity and functionality.
 In addition to analytical, functional and pre-clinical data, we generated clinical data from pivotal Pharmacokinetic / Pharmacodynamic (PK / PD) and confirmatory efficacy, safety and immunogenicity studies that were completed in 2016.

 Data generated from these extensive laboratory and clinical studies helped establish analytical similarity, PK and PD equivalence, and similarity of clinical efficacy and safety of biosimilar Pegfilgrastim with the reference product.
 We subsequently made regulatory submissions for biosimilar Pegfilgrastim in various parts of the world, including U.S., EU, Australia and Canada, though our partner Mylan.

 In June 2018, our partner Mylan received approvals from the U.S. FDA for Fulphila™, our biosimilar Pegfilgrastim, to reduce the duration of febrile neutropenia (fever or other signs of infection with a low count of neutrophils, a type of white blood cells) in patients treated with chemotherapy in certain types of cancer.
-Subsequently, Fulphila™ has been launched in the U.S. as the first more affordable treatment option to branded Pegfilgrastim for oncology patients, in July 2018, by our partner Mylan.
+Subsequently, Fulphila™ has been launched in the U.S. as the first more affordable biosimilar Pegfilgrastim for oncology patients, in July 2018, by our partner Mylan.